Senator Cotton Knows A Thing or Two - July 18th, Hour 2

 Adam Laxall is already our nominee out in Nevada.

-He's going to beat Kathy Cortez Masto.
+He's going to beat Kathy Cortez-Masto.

 Herschel Walker is going to beat Raphael Warnock.

-We're still waiting for our primaries to finish in North New Hampshire and Arizona, but I think those are great opportunities as well.
+We're still waiting for our primaries to finish in New Hampshire and Arizona, but I think those are great opportunities as well.

-Uh is Joe O'Day in Colorado against Michael Bennett, and especially uh Tiffany Smiley up in Washington State.
+And then a couple sleeper races you mentioned is Joe O'Day in Colorado against Michael Bennett, and especially Tiffany Smiley up in Washington State.

 Tiffany and her husband have a great story.

-Uh he was blinded in Iraq a year before I was there.
+He was blinded in Iraq a year before I was there.

-They've become great advocates uh for America's veterans, and now she's going to replace Patty Murray in the United States Senate.
+They've become great advocates for America's veterans, and now she's going to replace Patty Murray in the United States Senate.

 It's just that Senate races always take a little bit longer to develop, and they usually don't break until Labor Day or a little bit after that.